List of Big Time Rush characters: Jennifer Knight

-Jennifer Knight (Challen Cates) is the loving, kind, caring mother of Kendall and Katie.
-Usually she is mentioned as Mrs. Knight or Mama Knight and her name, Jennifer (Jen) is revealed in season two episode Big Time Moms and Big Time Movie.
+Jennifer Knight (portrayed by Challen Cates) is the mother of Kendall and Katie.
 She is the adult responsible of Big Time Rush and the only parent to move to live with them.
 It is seen she gets along very well with Katie and the guys, who respect her and can count on her, as she is proven helpful and both lenient and strict when needed.
 Despite her gentle personality Mrs. Knight can get really stubborn at times, becoming aggressive and competitive while she can go to the extremes for something she is determined to do and as claimed she likes to win.
 It is also mentioned that when back to Minnesota she used to be a waitress.
 Overall, aside from Kendall, she is mostly seen helping and advising Logan who seeks for and respects her opinions.

-Mrs. Knight befriends Mrs. Duncan in Big Time Girl Group while she marries Buddha Bob in Big Time Wedding, so as him won't have to leave the country and though their marriage is invalid, she finds out he could be a good husband.
-In Big Time Strike, she goes on strike from her daily duties in order Katie to appreciate her hard work and since that episode she is proven to be a really good negotiator.
-In Big Time Secret, she got revealed that her hair color isn't natural and that her homemade cookies are not at all homemade.
-Mrs. Knight was stated to be the band's "momager" during Big Time Interview.

-Mrs. Knight is the only mother to appear in more than one episode (all the other boys' mothers only appeared in Big Time Moms) and is in fact the most viewed recurring character since Kelly Wainwright became a series regular.
-In season 3, Challen Cates gets credited for every episode even if she doesn't appear in it.